escodebar/trainings/slides.md

 * You want to fix the bug and keep the experimental changes

 With enough Git routine, this won't be a problem again.
+Not all version control systems help you solving this situation

 ---